Manchester United - West Brom: How to watch, team news, stream, odds

 Team news

-Manchester United have a host of concerns as Marcus Rashford may return after a slight shoulder problem, while Luke Shaw, Eric Bailly and Phil Jones are definitely out.
-Victor Lindelof continues to struggle with a back problem, while Edinson Cavani could be rested after a long trip back following games for Uruguay in South America.
-Alex Telles also traveled to play for Brazil and after testing negative for COVID-19 following a positive test, the left back may replace the injured Shaw.
-Mason Greenwood will be available, while Anthony Martial had a minor back issue during the international break.
-Phew.
+Manchester United have a host of concerns but Marcus Rashford returns after a slight shoulder problem, while Luke Shaw, Eric Bailly and Phil Jones are definitely out.
+Victor Lindelof starts but continues to struggle with a back problem, while Edinson Cavani could be rested after a long trip back following games for Uruguay in South America.
+Alex Telles replaces the injured Shaw.

-West Brom have Matheus Pereira and Branislav Ivanovic back after they both missed the game against Tottenham before the break due to a positive COVID-19 test.
-Callum Robinson tested positive while on international duty and Bilic is waiting to get test results back so he can see who is available.
+West Brom have Matheus Pereira and Branislav Ivanovic back after they both missed the game against Tottenham before the break due to a positive COVID-19 test, but there’s new COVID-19 positives as Jake Livermore and Kieran Gibbs miss out.
+Callum Robinson also tested positive while on international duty and Bilic is waiting to get test results back so he can see who is available.
 Hal Robson-Kanu and Sam Field remain out injured.

+🚨 Presenting our starting XI to face West Brom this evening! 📋

 What they’re saying ahead of Manchester United – West Brom